djbrieck/gravy-daves-cafe/README.md

     mpm run build

-Files to be released / distributed will be placed in the foler named `dist`
+Files to be released / distributed will be placed in the folder named `dist` copy its contents to standard web hosting provider or add to [IPFS](https://ipfs.tech/) to deploy.